- Gallery

 Operator's Itinerary

-The capital of Argentina's Tierra del Fuego province, Ushuaia lies in a bay opening into the Beagle Channel at the country's southernmost tip.
-It's colourful houses are framed against towering mountains, snow-capped in winter and summer alike.
+Wake up early for a complimentary breakfast at the hotel before heading to the airport for your flight to Ushuaia.
+Your Antarctic cruise departs from this port city at the southernmost tip of Argentina.
+Ushuaia lies in a bay opening into the Beagle Channel and its colourful houses are framed against towering mountains, snow-capped in winter and summer alike.
 Downtown, the End of the World Museum showcases Tierra del Fuego's natural and indigenous history.
 A ride on the heritage railway is an exciting excursion into the Tierra del Fuego National Park, while a cruise on Ushuaia Bay is the perfect way to spot sea lions and Magellanic penguins.

-Use your days spent in the Drake Passage to familiarise yourself with your ship and deepen your knowledge of the Antarctic.
-The Expedition Leader will first present the IAATO rules of conduct that must be observed during landings in the region and will explain everything you need to know about the Zodiac outings.
+Use your days spent on the Drake Passage to familiarise yourself with your ship and deepen your knowledge of the Antarctic.
+The Expedition Leader will first present the IAATO rules of conduct that must be observed during landings in the region and will explain everything you need to know about the zodiac cruises.

 Succumb to the magic of a place unlike any other.
 To this day, the mythical Antarctic Peninsula still holds real fascination and promises its visitors unforgettable moments.
 Throughout your adventure in this icy realm, you will find yourself in the heart of a spectacular decor in subtle shades of blue and white, surrounded by exceptional wildlife.
 Penguins, humpback whales, seals and giant petrels are at home here, as are elephant seals, fur seals, Antarctic minke whales, and orcas.
 Depending on which sites you will be lucky enough to visit, you may get the chance to observe them and share with them the beauty of these extreme parts.